 Injuries experienced by the victim are more than very minor or last for more than just a short period of time.

-If the injuries experienced by the victim result in disfiguration, maiming, or wounding, or if the victim’s life is endangered, the accused may be charged with aggravated assault.
+If the injuries experienced by the victim result in disfigurement, maiming, or wounding, or if the victim’s life is endangered, the accused may be charged with aggravated assault.

 Assault on a Peace Officer (Police)

 To be charged with this type of assault, the defendant must know they are assaulting a police officer.
-The officer does not have to be in uniform; the defendant must simply be aware they are assaulting an officer of the law.
+The officer does not have to be in uniform; the defendant must simply be aware they are assaulting a peace officer.

-This charge arises where a person commits an assault while being lawfully arrested.
+This charge is laid when a person commits an assault while being lawfully arrested.

 It is up to the police to determine what charges to lay, based upon the legal definition of each type of assault.
 After that, the Crown will examine the circumstances surrounding the assault, the injuries inflicted on the victim, and if a weapon was used, when making its determination about how to proceed with the charges.